nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of tags. (including 0)
 </div>

 Examples: